Do you know Shrimp de Jonghe? No? You can ask me, what is Shrimp de Jonghe? Simple, Swanky, Retro, Classic…

 America has so many regional gems that don’t get the wide recognition that they deserve.
 This one looks and sounds swanky and fancy, but in reality it’s a very simple gratin casserole.
 It’s a perfect company conversation meal, which you can easily whip up for your next get together or soiree.

 This can be an appetizer or a complete meal.
-Give regular scampi a miss and try our Shrimp de Jonghe… you are going to love me for this one.
+Give regular scampi a miss and try my Shrimp de Jonghe… you are going to love me for this one.

 What you need for Shrimp de Jonghe?

-- Shrimp – Get big, plump jumbo shrimp.
-Yes they can be more expensive but they are so worth it for this rich dish.
+• Shrimp – I like big, plump jumbo shrimp for this one.
+Yes, they can be more expensive, but they are so worth it for this rich dish.

 How to make Shrimp de Jonghe

 Like most shrimp dishes, this one is quick and easy.
-Start by making a delicious compound butter.
-Simply mix butter with fresh chopped fresh parsley and oregano, garlic, lemon rind, chili flakes, sherry, bread crumbs, nutmeg, salt and pepper.
-Give it a nice whirl so everything is mixed well and combined.
+I start by making a flavorful compound butter.
+I mix softened butter with chopped fresh parsley and oregano, minced garlic, grated lemon zest, a pinch of chili flakes, a splash of sherry, bread crumbs, a dash of nutmeg, and some salt and pepper.
+Then, I give it all a good mix until everything is well combined.

 Now the shrimp is first cooked quickly in a skillet, before going in a casserole dish to bake like gratin.
-Start by melting butter in a skillet and add in shrimp along with chopped scallion, parsley, garlic and sherry.
-Season it with a little salt and pepper.
-Give it a quick sauté till they are longer gray in color and start curling up.
-Then quickly remove them from heat.
+I start by melting some butter in a skillet over medium heat.
+Then, I add in the shrimp along with chopped scallions, parsley, minced garlic, and a splash of sherry.
+After seasoning it with a bit of salt and pepper, I give it a quick sauté until the shrimp are no longer gray and begin to curl up.
+Once they’re cooked, I quickly remove them from the heat.

-Finish off by smearing them with giant dollops of the herbed compound butter we created earlier.
+Finally I finish off by smearing them with giant dollops of the herbed compound butter I made earlier.

-Pop them in the pre heated oven (375°F) for 20-25 minutes, or until the top is golden brown (it will depend on the size of your shrimp).
+I pop them in the pre-heated oven (375°F) for 20-25 minutes, or until the top is golden brown (it will depend on the size of your shrimp).
 While they’re cooking, check out my post of the 30+ best Shrimp Recipes.

 Take them sizzling directly to the table.
 You are ready to entertain.
 Sprinkle some lemon and dig in with that fork…